 For another site explaining French customs, visit the site for an American audience.

 Travel to or within France

-If you're travelling to or within France, visit the French government's Customs site (available only in French).
+If you're travelling to or within France, visit the French government's Customs site (in French only).

-Postal dispatches, purchases on Internet, visit the site of the French Customs on the subject (available only in French).
+Postal dispatches, purchases on Internet, visit the site of the French Customs on the subject (in French only).

 - French Customs (in French only)

 - CETA page on the French customs website (in French only)